ptechfusion19/tele_bot/auth_bot.md

 # Telegram Bot with Role-Based Access and FSM (Aiogram v3)

 This bot uses the Aiogram v3 framework with full role-based access (admin/user), login authentication, command filtering by role, and FSM (Finite State Machine) flows.
-It stores users and credentials in a SQLite database and supports media uploads, custom buttons, and more.
+It stores users and credentials in a SQLite database and custom buttons, and more.

 ## 🔧 Features